nishizumi-maho/nishizumi-setups-sync/README.md

   the full path here.
 * **Enable logging** – write operations to a log file during execution.
 * **Log File** – path of the file used when logging is enabled.
+* **Import Profile** – select which profile to edit or run.
+Each profile stores the import mode and folder names.
 * **Import Mode** – choose **Zip Import** to unpack a ZIP file, **Folder Import** to copy from an existing folder, or **No Import** to skip importing and only synchronise existing files.
 When **No Import** is